From $1 Million to $20 Million: How to use finance and accounting to grow your business. (Part 1)

 Documenting processes is key in a company of any size.
 The more you document, the less likely you’ll be to forget something important or make an error.
 The close process is typically the first place you should start.
 After that, document other accounting-related processes like payroll and billing.

 The owner’s probably too busy to do accounting at this point.

 As the business grew, so did financial responsibilities for the owner.
 This included maintaining records, reviewing monthly statements, paying bills on time, hiring an accountant or bookkeeper when needed- even doing payroll.
 But as the business grew larger, it became harder for one person to do these things and she needs to work on expanding her business.
-The owner should turn over the day-to-day accounting to her accountant or bookkeeper or outsourced firm and focus on other aspects of the business.
+The owner should turn over the day-to-day accounting to her accountant or bookkeeper (or even better an outsourced accounting firm that can scale with you) and focus on other aspects of the business.

 Understand cost centers and commission statements.

 The owner should have her accountant set up cost centers to track expenses for things like marketing, operations, accounting, and payroll.
 Commission statements include tracking what percentage of a sale is paid to the company, which can be used by an accountant or bookkeeper for payroll.